itszn/chrome-wasm-debugger/README.md

 - Click the extension icon to open the debugger
 - Reload the page you want to debug.
 The debugger should say it loaded some wasm functions
 - Now you can set breakpoints in the debugger
+- Refreshing the original page will keep breakpoints and rerun the wasm

 ### Features
 - `i f` to get a list of functions